pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

-The [Pydio Cells image](https://hub.docker.com/r/pydio/cells/) is a container designed to be used in Docker environment.
+The [Pydio Cells image](https://hub.docker.com/r/pydio/cells/) is a container designed to be used in a Docker environment.
 It only contains what is strictly necessary to run your server.

 ## Run as stand-alone container

-Pydio Cells only needs a MySQL/MariaDB Database [with the corresponding admin user](./requirements).
+Pydio Cells needs a MySQL/MariaDB Database [with a privileged user](./requirements).

-Lanch a test instance with:
+Launch a test instance with:

 ```sh
 docker run -d --network=host pydio/cells
 ```

-Finalise the configuration at [https://localhost:8080](https://localhost:8080) with your DB credentials and you are good to go.
+Enter your database credentials to finalise the configuration at [https://localhost:8080](https://localhost:8080) and you are good to go.

 If your server has a public IP address and no restriction on the chosen port (firewall...), your instance is also directly exposed at `https://<YOUR-SERVER-IP-ADDRESS>:8080`.